Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Taxonomy by Source of Inspiration

 In this section, we propose a novel taxonomy based on the inspirational source in which nature- and bio-inspired algorithms are claimed to find their design rationale in the literature.
 This allows classifying the great amount and variety of contributions reported in related fora.

-The proposed taxonomy presented in what follows was developed reviewing more than 300 papers over different years, starting from the most classical proposals in the late 80's (such as Simulated Annealing \cite{SA} or PSO \cite{PSO}) to more novel techniques appearing in the literature until 2018 \cite{SDMA} and 2019 \cite{HEIDARI2019}.
+The proposed taxonomy presented in what follows was developed reviewing 518 papers over different years, starting from the most classical proposals in the late 80's (such as Simulated Annealing \cite{SA} or PSO \cite{PSO}) to more novel techniques appearing in the literature until 2024 \cite{CSA2}.
 Thus, to our knowledge, this exercise can be considered the most exhaustive review in the area to date.

-Taking in account all the reviewed papers, we group the proposals therein in a hierarchy of categories.
+Taking into account all the reviewed papers, we group the proposals therein in a hierarchy of categories.
 In the hierarchy, not all proposals of a category must fit in one of its subcategories.
-In our classification, categories laying at the same level are disjoint sets, which involves that each proposed algorithm can be only a member of one of these categories.
-To this end, for each algorithm we select the category considered to be most suitable considering the nuances of the algorithm that allow us to differentiate it from its remaining counterparts.
+In our classification, categories lying at the same level are disjoint sets, which means that each proposed algorithm can be only a member of one of these categories.
+To this end, for each algorithm, we select the category considered to be most suitable considering the nuances of the algorithm that allow us to differentiate it from its remaining counterparts.

 Methodologically, a classification of all nature- and bio-inspired algorithms that can be found in the literature can become complicated, considering the different sources of inspiration as biological, physical, human-being, ...
 In some papers, authors suggest a possible categorization of more well-established groups, but not in all of them.
-Also, its classification could not be the more appropriate and become eventually obsolete, since the number of proposals -- and thereby, the diversity of sources of inspiration motivating them -- increases over time.
+Also, its classification could not be more appropriate and become eventually obsolete, since the number of proposals -- and thereby, the diversity of sources of inspiration motivating them -- increases over time.
 Algorithms within each proposed category were selected by their relative importance in the field, considering the number of citations, the number of algorithmic variants that were inspired by that algorithm, and other similar factors.